 - AB1QB-9 – Anita’s iPhone running the OpenAPRS client

-The second step in setting up our APRS station was to create an APRS Internet Gateway or IGate.
-An IGate is an APRS radio node that is attached to an Internet-connected computer for the purpose of getting APRS packets on and off the Internet.
-In most APRS networks, an IGate node is the last step in the radio path between an APRS client device like a mobile radio and the Internet.
-Once the APRS packets find their way to an IGate, the IGate is responsible for routing the APRS packets using the Automatic Packet Reporting System-Internet Service protocols to an APRS-IS tier 2 server.
-The Tier 2 Servers are typically deployed regionally and handle the process of distributing the worldwide load of APRS packets to the IGates.
+The second step in setting up our station was to create an APRS Internet Gateway or iGate.
+An iGate is a radio node that is attached to an Internet-connected computer for the purpose of getting packets on and off the Internet.
+In most APRS networks, an iGate node is the last step in the radio path between an APRS client device like a mobile radio and the Internet.
+Once the packets find their way to an iGate, the iGate is responsible for routing the packets using the Automatic Packet Reporting System-Internet Service protocols to an APRS-IS tier 2 server.
+The Tier 2 Servers are typically deployed regionally and handle the process of distributing the worldwide load of APRS packets to the iGates.
 The packet processing and routing of the Tier 2 Servers are coordinated by a set of Tier 1 APRS-IS Servers.
-This two-level structure is required to efficiently and reliably handle the massive load of APRS packets that are routed worldwide.
-Other non-radio-oriented services which use APRS protocols such as Citizen Weather Observer Program (CWOP) and OpenAPRS can also interface to the APRS-IS Servers.
+This two-level structure is required to efficiently and reliably handle the massive load of packets that are routed worldwide.
+Other non-radio-oriented services which use APRS protocols such as Citizen Weather Observer Program (CWOP) and OpenAPRS can also interface with the APRS-IS Servers.

-The APRSISCE/32 Software combines APRS packet information received by the APRS base radio with packets routed over the internet from the APRS-IS servers and combines this information on a map display.
+The APRSISCE/32 Software combines packet information received by the APRS base radio with packets routed over the internet from the APRS-IS servers and combines this information on a map display.
 APRSISCE/32 can also interface with the CWOP servers to obtain and display weather station information as well.
-The software includes IGate functionality which will intercept packets on the RF side of the network and route them to the Internet.
-It can also selectively route packets on the Internet portion of the APRS network over the air.
-Obviously, one must be careful to be selective about routing APRS-IS Internet packets over the air as a single poorly configured IGate can completely overload a regional APRS network!
-In our case, we choose to route position information from our two iPhones (AB1OC-9, and AB1QB-9) to the RF side of our IGate.
+The software includes iGate functionality which will intercept packets on the RF side of the network and route them to the Internet.
+It can also selectively route packets on the Internet portion of the network over the air.
+Obviously, one must be careful to be selective about routing APRS-IS Internet packets over the air as a single poorly configured iGate can completely overload a regional APRS network!
+In our case, we choose to route position information from our two iPhones (AB1OC-9, and AB1QB-9) to the RF side of our iGate.
 In the future, we plan to route packets from our Weather Station on CWOP once the necessary filtering is available in APRSISCE/32.
-One of the cool things about APRSISCE/32 is that it can show the RF paths to our IGate in real-time as packets are routed from RF clients to the Internet.
-The picture above shows the RF path taken from a station in Northern New Hampshire to our APRS Station and its associated IGate.
-The picture below shows the path from a station on Cape Cod, MA to our IGate.
+APRSISCE/32 can show the RF paths to our iGate in real time as packets are routed from RF clients to the Internet.
+The picture above shows the RF path taken from a station in Northern New Hampshire to our Station and its associated iGate.
+The picture below shows the path from a station on Cape Cod, MA to our iGate.

-As you can see from these screenshots, the APRS system is quite adaptable and can find a path to the Internet-based upon the availability of Digipeaters, IGates, and the current RF propagation conditions.
+The APRS system is quite adaptable.
+It can find a path to the Internet based on the availability of Digipeaters, iGates, and the current RF propagation conditions.
 This behavior makes APRS a perfect tool for coordinating emergency operations and it is used as part of RACES and ARES activities.

 There are a number of interesting applications that are built on the APRS platform.
-One of these measures VHF propagation in real-time based upon the paths that the APRS stations and Digipeaters use to propagate APRS packets.
+One of these measures VHF propagation in real-time.
+Measurements are based on the paths that stations and Digipeaters use to propagate APRS packets.
 This information is available in map form here.

-APRS fi can also provide detailed information about the APRS packet traffic associated with a given station.
-An example of this information is shown for our APRS IGate/Digipeater below.
+APRS fi can also provide detailed information about the packet traffic associated with a given station.
+An example of this information is shown for our APRS iGate/Digipeater below.

-At this point, we have completed the first phase of our APRS station and it is fully operational.
-Next, we will be installing a dedicated antenna for our APRS station on our tower and we will move our IGate software to an always-on PC.
+At this point, we have completed the first phase of our station and it is fully operational.
+Next, we will be installing a dedicated antenna for our station on our tower.
+We will also move our iGate software to an always-on PC.
 We plan to provide a future post on these upgrades.

 – Fred, AB1OC